emptymalei/StatisticalPhysics/index.rst

 Acknowledgement
 ==================

 I have finally finished this whole set of notes for my statistical mechanics class.
-It was an excellent course thought by Professor V. M. Kenkre in 2014.
+It was an excellent course taught by Professor V. M. Kenkre in 2014.

 Professor Kenkre's lectures are fantastic.
 They were like inspiring and exciting thrilling movies.
 I am very grateful to him for this adventure of modern statistical mechanics.